cabal-club/cabal-mobile/README.md

-1. Communicate between the backend and frontend in `src/frontend/api.js` and `src/backend/server.js` using `rn-bridge`, localhost http requests, or websockets depending on what you need (e.g., static assets should go over http requests, while commands to hypercore could be done using the `rn-bridge` package).
+1. Communicate between the backend and frontend in `src/frontend/api.js` and `src/backend/server.js` using `rn-bridge`, localhost http requests, or websockets depending on what you need (e.g., static assets should go over http requests, while commands to Node.js can be done using the `rn-bridge` package).
 1. Create your front-end at `src/frontend/AppContainer.js`!
 1. Add your logo and splash screen in the following repositories: